 The West Midlands KQuIP and UK Renal Registry regional day was held on 23 March 2017.
 It was designed in partnership between KQuIP and clinicians in the West Midlands, led by Clara Day, Network lead.
 Their focus regionally was agreed to be improving access to home therapies.
 This is steering the KQuIP programme of activity within the West Midlands region.

 To find out more about the West Midlands regional activity, click here.

 The KQuIP/UKRR Northeast regional day took place on 2 April 2019.
 Colleagues from the region came together to develop a programme for the day with support from KQuIP.
 The region has chosen MAGIC as its improvement project.

 To find out more about the North East regional activity, click here.

 The North West region began their KQuIP journey by hosting a Regional Day on 31 January 2018.
 The six units; Aintree, Manchester, Preston, Royal Liverpool, Salford and Wirral; are working collaboratively on the national QI projects Transplant First and MAGIC.

 To find out more about the North West regional activity, click here.

-The Oxford and Thames Valley region has chosen to implement Transplant First as its improvement initiative.
+The Thames Valley region has chosen to implement Transplant First as its improvement initiative.

-To find out more about the Oxford and Thames Valley regional activity, click here.
+To find out more about the Thames Valley regional activity, click here.